cjhprogramming/procon2023MusicOnClouds/README.md

 If you click an arbitrary position on the screen, Miku moves to that position.
 Clicking the left button of the mouse enables Miku to clear clouds while she walks, while clicking the right button makes Miku only move.
 For mobile users, a button on the left-bottom enables users to select if they want to clear the clouds or not in the next move.
 Users can play by either drawing on the cloud or clearing all of the clouds to see the audiences(us).

-Miku's sprite animations are all implemented for 4 directions: up, down, right, left.
+Miku's sprite animations are all implemented in 4 directions: up, down, right, and left.

-The lyric characters appear where miku has moved if she is moving.
+The lyric characters appear where Miku has moved if she is moving.
 If she is staying still, the characters appear as a spiral shape around her.
-However, if Miku is on the corner of the screen, there may be some overlaps between the characters in unlucky situations.
-(It was a problem for the previous version, but it might still in the final version.)
+However, if Miku is in the corner of the screen, there may be some overlaps between the characters in unlucky situations.
+(It was a problem for the previous version, but it might still be in the final version.)
 Also, if Miku's speed is too slow, the characters can also be overlapped.

 Colors from the rainbow which is the symbol of a clear sky, the lyric character's colors are changing constantly between some 5 colors.
 Also, the character becomes more transparent and smaller after it appears.
 This enables users to distinguish between new characters and old characters.

 On the left top, there is a screenshot button.
 If you press it, UI like the cloud refill button is hidden.
-If you press it again, it goes back to original state.
+If you press it again, it goes back to its original state.

 On the right top, there are 2 buttons.
-The upper cloud-shaped button is the butten for refilling the background's cloud.
-The shape of the clouds are always random.
+The upper cloud-shaped button is the button for refilling the background's cloud.
+The shape of the clouds is always random.
 If you press the lower gear-shaped button, a panel comes out.
 There are 3 slides in the panel: each operates the width of the cloud clearing, the blur of the border between the cloud and where the cloud is cleaned, and the speed of Miku.

 In the upper middle, there is a triangle-shaped button.
-If you click this button, 11 buttons which you can draw shapes which are already set.
-The upper 7 buttons are for "Particles", which is drawn starting from the original position of Miku.
-For contrast, the lower 5 buttens are for “Sets”, which draws shapes based on the full-screen’s coordinates.
+If you click this button, 11 buttons which you can draw shapes that are already set.
+The upper 7 buttons are for "Particles", which are drawn starting from the original position of Miku.
+The starting position in the shape is indicated with a red dot in the button.
+In contrast, the lower 5 buttons are for “Sets”, which draw shapes based on the full screen’s coordinates.
 While drawing automatically, the user can’t move Miku of their own accord.

 It was a great honor for participating in this contest.
 I really appreciate you for opening this contest.